aloproducao/OBS-Websocket-Tally-Light/README.md

 ## General Usage

 -   Open the Index.html in a web browser (On a pc, laptop, tablet, smartphone)
 -   Press the "Tally" button
 -   You can change the ip here to the address of your obs machine.
 If you edited it in the file as mentioned above it will show up here already filled in.
 -   Click on the "Connect Websocket" button
 -   If the connection to the obs machine was successful, a list of buttons will show up with all your scenes and sources from obs and another button on top called "Stream Status"
 ### Show Stream Status

 -   Click the "Stream Status" button
 -   That's it.
-It will show OFFLINE and a white background if you're not streaming and LIVE with a red background when the stream is live
+It will show OFFLINE and a black background if you're not streaming and LIVE with a red background when the stream is live

 ### Show Scene Tally